LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 - Chart builder in app (part 3)
   - updates to chart margins and sizes for chart builder and dashboard
   - only show 'x' grid lines for bar and box plots
+  - Issue 48860: Show "inheritable" checkbox in chart builder for users with proper perm (and if in app home)
   - use getContainerFilterForFolder() for chart getQuery request (related to issue 48860)

 ### version 5.7.0